-The program cost to go to Haiti is $1,300 to be on a Medical Team, to participate in the Continuing Medical Education (CME) there is an additional $400 charge.
-To be on the Surgical team the cost is $1,450; CME is also an option for the same additional charge.
-Of that, approximately 35% is spent to cover room and board for volunteers and interpreters.
-40% is spent on medicines that we hand out at clinic, 10% is spent on salaries for interpreters and nurses, 10% is spent on miscellaneous costs like diesel fuel and folks that help us out at the airport.
+The program cost is $1300 for 2019 trips ($1,450 starting in 2020) to be on a Medical Team.
+The program cost for a Surgical Team is $1,450.
+To participate in the Continuing Medical Education (CME) there is an additional $400 charge for either team.
+Of the program cost, approximately 35% is spent to cover room and board for volunteers and interpreters.
+40% is spent on medicines that we hand out at clinic, 10% is spent on salaries for interpreters and nurses, 10% is spent on miscellaneous costs such as diesel fuel and folks that help us out at the airport.
 3% of your money is saved for things that come up during the trip, like a patient who needs urgent surgery, expensive medications, or inpatient treatment and 2% covers administrative costs.
 Volunteers can fundraise or pay for it all themselves.
-In addition, you will need to pay yourself for your airfare, Friday night Miami hotel, souvenirs, and spending money.
+In addition, you will need to pay for your airfare, Friday night Miami hotel, souvenirs, and spending money.

 There certainly are parts of the capital city of Port-au-Prince that are dangerous.
 We stay away from those.
 In the rural areas where we work it is exceptionally safe.
 One of the benefits of going back to the same communities over and over again is that these people have become our friends.
 They watch out for us and make sure that we are safe.
 We also stay in close contact with a number of people in different parts of Haiti.
 That way, as conditions change we get the most up-to-date information from on the ground.
 We use this local expertise to determine if there is a real concern about security or transportation so that we can adjust accordingly if the need arises.

 Medications and medical supplies are always needed for our teams.
 Donations can also go to our projects, such as Helping Babies Breathe, Gadyen Dlo, or the Recycling Center.
 If you have questions about donating specific items or toward specific projects, contact firstname.lastname@example.org.